On the

 Included:

-Land transportation from El Estor and back, lunch, all river and
+Land transportation from El Estor and back, lunch, all river and safety equipment and professional river guides.

 Not Included: